Maverick is donating $100 for every birdie he makes this season. Please join us!

 About Maverick

-Maverick McNealy is a 27 year old professional golfer, playing his fourth season on the PGA Tour.
+Maverick McNealy is a 29 year old professional golfer, playing his 7th season on the PGA Tour.
 Maverick was a former San Jose Junior Sharks hockey player through high school, where he attended the Harker School in San Jose, California.
 He is the oldest of 4 brothers and currently resides in Las Vegas, Nevada for the 20 weeks a year he is home!!

 A few of the amazing things Curriki has done this year are:

 My goal this season is 400 birdies!
-I made 441 last year.
+I made 464 last season.

 Making a difference in education is something the Curriki team and I are very passionate about, and we wouldn’t be able to make this impact without all of your generous contributions of all sizes.